Tyrrrz/Ressy/Readme.md

 > ⚠️ Calling this method does not remove existing version info resources, except for those that are directly overwritten.
 If you want to clean out redundant version info resources (e.g. those in other languages or with other resource names), call the `RemoveVersionInfo()` method first.

-Alternatively, you can also overwrite the version info resource based on the existing data.
-With this approach, parameters that are not provided are inferred from the version info resource which is currently stored in the PE file:
+Alternatively, you can also use this method to modify specific properties of the version info resource which is currently stored in the PE file:

 ```csharp
 using Ressy;